SEO For Bloggers: How To Write Blog Posts That Will Boost Your Search Rankings

 You can enter the focus keyword or keyphrase you want to rank for in the section as shown below, and Yoast SEO will tell you how well your content is optimized for it:

-Optimizing your title and subheadings will greatly improve your click-through rate (CTR), as searchers will easily understand what your post is about.
+Optimizing your title and subheadings will significantly improve your click-through rate (CTR), as searchers will easily understand your post.

-Some search results have additional features that make them stand out from other results.
-Here’s one example:
+Some search results have additional features that stand out from other results.
+Here’s an example:

-This is called a rich snippet, and you can get one too for your blog through something known as schema markup.
+It is called a rich snippet, and you can get one, too, for your blog through something known as schema markup.

 Schema markup is structured data coding that you can add at the backend of your website.
-This piece of coding helps search bots to crawl, index, and display your content more easily.
+This coding helps search bots crawl, index, and display your content more easily.

-Schema markup is not as complicated as it sounds, and it will help you stand out from other websites in your competition.
+Schema markup is not as complex as it may seem, and it will help you stand out from other websites in your competition.

 Here is a video that explains what schema markup is and how you can use it to improve the search engine optimization of your blog posts:

-Your post URL is another important factor that helps search engines what your page is about.
-Here are some SEO tips to help you optimize your URLs for SEO:
+Your post URL is another important factor that helps search engines understand your page.
+Some SEO tips to help you optimize your URLs for SEO:

 Tip 1: Keep your URLs short and descriptive